Only in the Way: Release and reception

 The single reel film, approximately 1,000 feet long, was released on January 31, 1911.
 The Billboard praised Marie Eline's acting also noting the good photography in its review.
 The Moving Picture Worlds review states, "The part played by the grandmother and the one played by the child are both pathetic and cannot fail to touch the heart.
 The person who can sit through this and not feel the tears welling up to his eyes is strangely callous to human grief and emotion."
 The New York Dramatic Mirror was open in its praise of the film and its portrayal of the subject through good acting, but it also noted the technical faults with film continuity.
 The reviewer wrote, "It was noticed that the old lady's bag was brought on immediately, already packed, when she left the son's house and when she left the home.
 It looks planned beforehand – similar incidents have hurt the excellence of a number of this company's superior films.
 It would take time in life, and a split in the film would have done it.
 Such things spoil the illusion to a spectator."

 Walton of The Moving Picture News, who typically praised Thanhouser films, deviated from the norm by immediately dismissing the film as a whole by stating, "This theme is getting threadbare; a foreign film is almost identical.
 The son's wife acts brutally to her husband's mother; things are set right by a child.
 Compare Gaumont's Twilight of a Soldier's Life, etc. The acting of the child is charming, and of the old lady a womanly concept – even to details.
 The wife's grabbing the old lady's bag, umbrella, etc. was, as one said who sat next to me, 'a bit too rushed.
-This criticism of the theme was accurate because the Gaumont Film Company release had a nearly identical plot except that that "grandma" was an elderly soldier.
+This criticism of the theme was accurate because the Gaumont release had a nearly identical plot except that that "grandma" was an elderly soldier.
 The similarities between the two films likely are coincidental because the Gaumont film was released four days prior.

 Q. David Bowers wrote a modern synopsis of the production which contains more details than the official publication from the Thanhouser company.
 Bowers was present for the showing of this film at Iona College in New Rochelle on October 7, 1988 and stated that the film was met with cheers by an audience of about 400 persons.

 A print of the film is preserved in the Library of Congress.